I HOPE YOU ALL HAD A RELAXING HALF TERM!

 We at Thorpe-Lea encourage role play to support the children's writing and mathematical skills.
-This term we have a fruit and veg shop!
+This term we have a garden centre.
+This role play can help children develop their social skills, money and measurement skills as well as keeping plants alive.

 In Year One, we have Miss Moore as our class teacher.
 Miss Moore trained at the University of Roehampton and has taken on many roles when working with children such playworker, performing arts teacher, and now our Year 1 teacher.
 We are also very lucky to have Mrs Glennon supporting us in the mornings.
 Mrs Glennon has worked at Thorpe-Lea for almost 14 years!

-Every Monday your child will come home with three new books to read during the coming week.
-If the books have been read by Thursday they will be given a further three books to enjoy over the weekend.
+Every week your child will come home with three new books to read during the coming week.
+If the books have been read by the following week they will be given a new three books to enjoy.

 Please could you read with your child every day as research has shown, that, if this is undertaken your child will progress faster in all areas.
 I would hope that during this time your child will also begin to develop a love of reading.